Are my IUD and cup a good match?

 How is an IUD inserted?

-Two types of IUDs: copper and hormonal
+Two types of IUDs: copper IUD and hormonal IUS

-One thing is certain, though: your cup will not cause your IUD to be expelled.
+One thing is certain though: your cup will not cause your IUD to be expelled.

 Using an IUD and a menstrual cup

-Yes, the cup and the IUD are friends!
+Yes, cups and IUDs are friends!

 To learn more...

-Curious about using a menstrual cup?
+Wondering whether to use a menstrual cup?
 Check out our other blog posts dedicated to menstrual cups:

 - Menstrual cup and toxic shock: what is the real risk?